 Wooden Fishing Game – This set is from Catch a Falling Star and is another favourite with our toddler.
 Her favourite animal is a turtle so she loves trying to catch him!

 Farm Animal Wallet Game – I found these cheap wallet at Kmart and made the farm animal business cards myself.
 I simply cut them out and laminated them for durability.
 This is a great game for developing fine motor skills and developing farm animal vocabulary.
-This fun printable is in my FREE resource library.
-Grab your copy by following this link.
+This fun printable is in my FREE eBook, grab your copy by following this link.

 Animal Puzzles – These sweet puzzles are a great way to keep my toddler busy when we’re out and about.
 She loves finding all of the pieces!

 Giggle and Hoot 2-Part Puzzles – These are a great introduction to puzzles, especially for two year olds!
 They are great for developing visual discrimination skills.

 Drawing Pad and Stickers – This is probably our favourite busy bag!
 An art pad from the junk shop, some crayons and a selection of stickers.
 This one keeps our toddler busy, but also anybody else we happen to be dining with!

 Wooden Bead Threading – Another wonderful Kmart find for $5 – great for those fine motor skills (can you tell that I love developing fine motor skills?!).